-A strong visual identity contributes to the University of Alaska Fairbanks reputation and brand, increases our ability to recruit outstanding students, staff and faculty, and allows us to engage alumni, donors and friends.
+A strong visual identity contributes to the UAF reputation and brand; increases our ability to recruit outstanding students, staff and faculty; and allows us to engage alumni, donors and friends.
 Using consistent visual elements builds greater awareness and recognition of the University.

-- Ensure the proper use of trademarks, service marks, logos and insignias on products associated with the University to maintain standards in keeping with the quality of the University of Alaska Fairbanks.
+- Ensure the proper use of trademarks, service marks, logos and insignias on products associated with the university to maintain standards in keeping with the quality of UAF.

-- Protect the University's reputation, good name and image by permitting only appropriate uses and assuring that only quality products bear the University's name, initials or logos through requiring that official licensees be used to imprint or produce any product bearing UAF marks unless they are produced on campus by authorized units.
+- Protect the university's reputation, good name and image by permitting only appropriate uses and assuring that only quality products bear the university's name, initials or logos through requiring that official licensees are used to imprint or produce any product bearing UAF marks unless they are produced on campus by authorized units.